3DRacers/3D-Models/README.md

 ## Folders

-- stl: the latest 3D printable models of each car
+- stl: the latest 3D printable models of each car, fully functional models
-- minis: the models of the 3DRacers mini: a scaled version of the cars for display only.
+- minis: static models: a scaled version of the cars for display only.
 You'll also find there the car accessories (bumpers, spoilers, wheels, etc.)
-- customization: The holes and pins to use to design your own car and accessories.
-TODO: soon you'll fine there also the holes and support structures to create your own car with steering and electronic board.
+- customization: The holes and pins to use to design your own accessories.
+For the template to create a 3DRacers car body see: [Model Template](https://www.tinkercad.com/things/eMrdzYMlwBJ-3dracers-model-kit)
 - parametric_editor: the OpenJsCad sources of the script that generate **automaticly** the car models with all the screws holes, gears and steering.
 This is an advanced method to create a new car model, but that will guarantee that the model will remain compatible to new 3DRacers boards in the future.

 ## The PCB board